kailash-manasarovar/statement/docs/timeline/2023/october.md

 - At the end, interestingly, both women commit suicide.
 - For my part, I am bravely playing my hand.
 - I bring in [I know him so well](https://youtu.be/l30lsh0I3TY) from the musical Chess.
+- Katia remains angry with me, meaningfully.
+- I see her waiting outside Ana Requena's room and talking with her.
+They're obviously friends, maybe!
 - It's tiring to be constantly dealing with this infancy.
-- Katia remains angry with me, meaningfully.

 #### Katia in the act